binki/binki-userscript-delay-async/README.md

 ## Usage

 Include this in your userscript using [`@require`](https://wiki.greasespot.net/Metadata_Block#.40require).
-It is recommended to browse to a specific version of the script and include the hash instead of referring to `master`.
+It is recommended to [use a permalink](https://docs.github.com/en/repositories/working-with-files/using-files/getting-permanent-links-to-files) instead of referring to `master`.

 ```js
 // ==UserScript==